Djsmith611/weekend-movie-sagas/README.md

 ## Features

-- Adding movies to the list
+- Adding movies to the list(Future update)
 - Updating movie details
 - Clicking to navigate to a details page (with generated color palette)